 Hist 161: History of the United States to 1877.
 [History of the United States].
 (3) Survey of the economic, political, intellectual, and social development of the United States, including the place of the U.S. in world affairs from 1607 to 1877.
 Hist 162: History of the United States Since 1877.
 [History of the United States].
 (3) Survey of the economic, political, intellectual, and social development of the United States, including the place of the U.S. in world affairs from 1877 to the present.
 Hist 204: Greek Civilization.
 (3) An interdisciplinary introduction to the ancient world as the foundation of modern civilization.
 Lectures on classical art, history, literature, and philosophy.
 Also offered as, Art Hi 204, Clscs 204, Phil 204 Hist 205: Roman Civilization.
 (3) An interdisciplinary introduction to ancient Rome.
 Lectures on Roman literature, history, art, and philosophy.
-Also offered as, Art Hi 205, Clscs 205, Phil 205 Hist 260: History of New Mexico.
+Also offered as, Art Hi 205, Clscs 205, Phil 205 Hist 220: Studies in History.
+(1-3) Will vary from instructor to instructor but will offer a review of particular historical issues designed for the nonspecialist.
+For content of particular courses, see Schedule of Classes and contact Department.
+Course may be repeated without limit provided the topics vary.
+Hist 260: History of New Mexico.
 (3) Introduction to New Mexico history from earliest human settlement to the present day.
+Hist 270: The American West: A Survey.
+(3) An introduction to the major periods and themes of frontier and western history.
+From Indian and Spanish experiences through the frontier era and on to the contemporary West.
+The emphasis will be on a broad sweep of the subject.
 Hist 293T: Topics.
 (1-3) Titles will vary.